matehMF/awsWorkshop_New/content/020_self_guided_setup/3_Creating_Your_UFT_One_Environment.md

 ## Starting the AWS EC2 UFT One Instance

-In this section we will explain how to set up your UFT One environment from the AWS Marketplace image.
-UFT One is available from the [AWS Marketplace] (https://aws.amazon.com/marketplace/pp/prodview-q2d32aqrwglr4).
+In this section we will explain how to set up your UFT One environment from the [AWS Marketplace] (https://aws.amazon.com/marketplace/pp/prodview-q2d32aqrwglr4).

 **UFT One is a desktop application, and should be accesssed via Remote Desktop (RDP) to the Windows server.**